vekatze/neut/book/src/modality-and-memory.md

 For every type `a`, Neut has a type `meta a`.
 As we will see, this `meta` is a necessity operator, often written as `□` in the literature.

 In Neut, given `e: a`, you can create values of type `meta a` by writing something like `box {e}`.
-Here, the `e` is not arbitrary since, if so, we must admit `a -> □a`, which makes every truth a necessary truth.
+Here, the `e` is not arbitrary since, if so, we must admit propositions like `a -> □a`, making every truth a necessary truth.

-Neut uses _layers_ to capture the condition that `e` must satisfy.
-So, before using `box` or whatever, let's learn what layers are like.
+In Neut, the condition that `e` must satisfy is described using _layers_.
+So, before using `box`, let's learn what layers are like.

 ### The Basics of Layers

-For every term (and subterm) in Neut, an integer value called _layer_ is defined.
+For every term in Neut, an integer value called _layer_ is defined.

+Let's see how layers are calculated.
 The layer of the body of a `define` is defined to be 0:

 ```neut
 define foo(): unit {